-Risks related to Product Quality
+Risks Related to Product Quality

-The basis of the Kao Group's product quality management activities is Yoki-Monozukuri with a consumer/customer-oriented perspective, as set forth in the Kao Way.
-At every stage from raw materials to research and development, production, transportation and sales, the Kao Group pursues a high level of product safety and strives to constantly improve quality from a thoroughgoing consumer/customer perspective However, the occurrence of serious product incidents or concerns about product safety and environmental issues could lead to a decline in credibility, not only with regard to the problems with the brand concerned, but for the entire Kao Group.
+The basis of the Kao Group's product quality management activities is Yoki-Monozukuri that enriches the lives of consumers and customers, as set forth in the Kao Way.
+At every stage from raw materials procurement to research and development, production, transportation and sales, the Kao Group pursues a high level of product safety and strives to constantly improve quality from a thoroughgoing consumer/ customer perspective.
+However, the occurrence of serious product incidents or concerns about product safety and environmental issues could lead to a decline in credibility, not only with regard to the problems with the brand concerned, but for the entire Kao Group.

-The proliferation of incorrect methods of use of hygiene-related products during the COVID-19 pandemic and the risk of product incidents involving the elderly are increasing.
-In addition, there are changes in laws and regulations in each country as well as growing requirements for contribution to the resolution of safety and environmental issues and transparency in relation to product ingredients, safety and other matters.
-Furthermore, product retailing at an international level is increasing due to globalization, and product quality management activities and response to consumers may become inadequate.
+The proliferation of incorrect methods of hygiene-related product use during the COVID-19 pandemic and the high risk of product incidents involving the elderly persist.
+In addition, changes in laws and regulations in each country, as well as requirements for contribution to the resolution of safety and environmental issues and transparency in relation to product ingredients, safety and other matters, are on the rise.
+In particular, the expansion of sales areas due to increasingly borderless product retailing poses risks related to legal compliance in multiple regions.